The Ultimate Guide to Pomeranian Colors: Expert Genetic & Grooming Insights

 How Many Coat Colors Do Pomeranians Have?

-Pomeranians go through a dramatic “puppy uglies” phase.
-Between 4 and 6 months of age, they shed their soft puppy fur for their adult double coat.
-During this transition, a puppy that looked dark brown might emerge as a bright orange sable.
-This “clearing” process is one of the most exciting—and sometimes stressful—parts of owning the breed.
+Pomeranians go through a dramatic “puppy uglies” phase between 4 and 6 months of age.
+They shed their soft puppy fur to reveal their adult double coat.
+During this transition, a puppy that looked dark brown at 8 weeks might emerge as a bright orange sable at 8 months.
+This “clearing” process is one of the most exciting and sometimes stressful parts of owning the breed.
+If you bought a “black” puppy and it is turning gray, you likely have a Blue, not a fault.
+Understanding this early prevents panic and misunderstandings between buyers and breeders.

 The Genetics Behind Pomeranian Colors